Whose Dignity? Resolving Ambiguities in the Scope of "Human Dignity" in the Universal Declaration on Bioethics and Human Rights

 Showing items related by title, author, creator and subject.

-Consensus Statement on Dignity in Illness, Disability, and Dying; and a Response to the UNESCO Universal Draft Declaration on Bioethics and Human Rights Unknown author (International Association of Catholic Bioethicists, 2005-12)
+Consensus Statement on Dignity in Illness, Disability, and Dying and a Response to UNESCO's Universal Draft Declaration on Bioethics and Human Rights Unknown creator (International Association of Catholic Bioethicists, 2006-03)

-Consensus Statement on Dignity in Illness, Disability, and Dying and a Response to UNESCO's Universal Draft Declaration on Bioethics and Human Rights Unknown author (International Association of Catholic Bioethicists, 2006-03)
+Consensus Statement on Dignity in Illness, Disability, and Dying; and a Response to the UNESCO Universal Draft Declaration on Bioethics and Human Rights Unknown creator (International Association of Catholic Bioethicists, 2005-12)